Too Many Cooks (novel): Plot summary

 This information is sufficient to get Berin released from custody.
 Having accomplished his objective — to put Berin in his debt – Wolfe turns his attention to the speech he is to give.
 While rehearsing the speech in his room, however, Wolfe is shot through an open window.
-Wolfe is only grazed by the bullet but is enraged.
-He returns his attention to Laszio's murder: clearly, the same person who killed Laszio tried to kill Wolfe, and Wolfe intends to deliver the murderer to Tolman.
+Wolfe is only grazed by the bullet but is enraged and returns his attention to Laszio's murder: clearly, the same person who killed Laszio tried to kill Wolfe, and Wolfe intends to deliver the murderer to Tolman.
 He initiates further inquiries, carried out mainly by Saul Panzer and Inspector Cramer in New York, and later presides over a dinner for the remaining members of Les Quinze Maîtres, composed exclusively of American cuisine.
 The Maîtres are very impressed by the quality of the dinner, and Wolfe has the chefs responsible brought to the room to be applauded by the diners — all are black men.

 After the meal and despite the handicap of the facial wound, Wolfe delivers his speech on American cuisine, and — to the surprise of the gathered masters — continues by delivering the evidence that will convict Laszio's murderer and Wolfe's assailant.
 He reveals that the murderer was Raymond Liggett, who secretly flew into West Virginia the night of the murder, disguised himself as one of the wait staff, and murdered Laszio.
 He attempted to hire Wolfe to cover his tracks and to bribe Wolfe subtly not to interfere.
 When Wolfe secured Berin's release, he panicked and shot him.
 Liggett was aided by Dina Laszio, whom he coveted; she betrays him and confesses her part in order to prevent arrest.

 The same night, Wolfe and Archie depart for New York, once again on the same train as Berin, Constanza, and Tolman.
 While Archie helps Constanza and Tolman mend their fractured relationship, Wolfe reminds Berin that Berin is in his debt, demanding the recipe for saucisse minuit as payment.
 Berin is outraged, but is eventually shamed into providing the recipe.